 Rays' Ryne Stanek: Opening Wednesday

-Stanek will serve as the opener Wednesday against the Marlins, Josh Tolentino of The Athletic reports.
+Stanek will serve as the opener Wednesday against the Dodgers, Josh Tolentino of The Athletic reports.

-Stanek will once again "start" for the Rays given he has excelled as an opener this season with a 1.72 ERA, 0.70 WHIP and 17:2 K:BB over 15.2 innings (10 outings).
-Jalen Beeks is a likely candidate to enter as the bulk reliever after Stanek's inning or two.
+Stanek was expected to open Tuesday's game but Hunter Wood was instead called upon to cover the first two frames.
+It will be Stanek's 13th "start" in 19 appearances this season, and he has a 1.93 ERA, 0.70 WHIP and 21:3 K:BB over 18.2 innings in those outings.

 More News